Health Library

 • Straighten the penis (if chordee is present) to minimize the risk of painful intercourse later in life.

+A pediatric urologist may need to use the foreskin as part of the surgical repair, so it is recommended that children with hypospadias not be circumcised at birth.
+Surgical repair usually takes place after four to six months of age, however it can be done later.
 The surgery is usually done on an outpatient basis while the patient is asleep, under general anesthesia.
 In the more severe forms of hypospadias, the surgical repair may be done in multiple stages.

 Possible Complications

 Hypospadias surgery may be very successful, but there can be some potential complications.
 In some cases, a hole or a fistula may occur, and urine may leak through the hole.
 More surgery may be needed to repair this problem.
+Scarring within the urethra may occur and cause the urethra to narrow.
+This may interfere with the passage of urine and would also need to be corrected with surgery.

-Patients may need to return for check-ups until after puberty.
+Patients may need to return for checkups until after puberty.

-Last Updated 06/2022
+Last Updated 10/2025

 Meet the team.